NIST SPECIAL PUBLICATION 1800-12B

 |Matthew Steele||The MITRE Corporation|

-The technology vendors who participated in this build submitted their capabilities in response to a notice in the Federal Register.
-Companies with relevant products were invited to sign a Cooperative Research and Development Agreement (CRADA) with NIST, allowing them to participate in a consortium to build this example solution.
+The Technology Partners/Collaborators who participated in this build submitted their capabilities in response to a notice in the Federal Register.
+Respondents with relevant capabilities or product components were invited to sign a Cooperative Research and Development Agreement (CRADA) with NIST, allowing them to participate in a consortium to build this example solution.
 We worked with:

 |Technology Partner/Collaborator||Build Involvement|